siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

         basis = Dict(dict=basis_dict)

-  In case no basis is set, the Siesta calculation will not include any basis specification and it will run with the default DZP.
+  In case no basis is set, the Siesta calculation will not include any basis specification and it will run with the default Basis: DZP plus (many) other defaults.

 * **kpoints**, class :py:class:`KpointsData <aiida.orm.KpointsData>`, *Optional*